Market Analysts see Otis Worldwide Corporation [OTIS] gaining to $95. Time to buy?

-Participants are encouraged to listen live via webcast on www.otis.com.
-To join by phone, dial +1-877-735-3703 and an operator will place you on hold until the conference begins.
-Please allow 15 minutes before the scheduled start time to connect to the teleconference.

-Over the last 12 months, OTIS stock rose by 49.33%.
-The one-year Otis Worldwide Corporation stock forecast points to a potential downside of -4.9.
-The average equity rating for OTIS stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 2004624 shares changing hands.
+Over the past one week, the price volatility of Otis Worldwide Corporation stands at 1.92% while the volatility over the past one month is 1.53%.

-The market cap for the stock reached $37.61 billion, with 431.60 million shares outstanding and 428.99 million shares in the current float.
-Compared to the average trading volume of 2.48M shares, OTIS stock reached a trading volume of 2123244 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for OTIS stock reached $37.62 billion, with 431.60 million shares outstanding and 428.99 million shares in the current float.
+Compared to the average trading volume of 2.31M shares, OTIS reached a trading volume of 2004624 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OTIS shares is $83.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OTIS stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.